Rise to Success: Career Highlights of Stephen A. Smith

 January 17, 2017: Return to ESPN from Sirius XM

-On January 17, 2017, Stephen A. Smith moved from Sirius XM's Mad Dog Sports channel back to ESPN, where he began hosting a daily two-hour program.
+On January 17, 2017, Stephen A. Smith moved from Sirius XM's Mad Dog Sports channel back to ESPN, hosting a daily two-hour program.

-In 2017, Stephen A. Smith wore Aaron Rodgers' jersey on two occasions on First Take.
-This occurred once after the Dallas Cowboys were eliminated by the Green Bay Packers, and again during a special First Take taping in Dallas, where Smith was booed by the audience.
-Smith frequently refers to Rodgers as a "bad man".
+In 2017, Stephen A. Smith wore Green Bay Packers quarterback Aaron Rodgers' jersey on two occasions on First Take: once after the Dallas Cowboys' elimination by the Packers, and again during a special taping in Dallas, where he was booed by the live audience.

 In 2020, Stephen A. Smith served as a commentator for the after-party coverage of the 92nd Academy Awards on ABC.